Xi’s power grab? Will of the Chinese people, say parliamentary delegates

 “Delegate Xi Jinping?
 That’s right!” it said, pointing out Xi was also a delegate - representing the northern region of Inner Mongolia - and had a role to play in passing legislation.

-Ma Baozi, from central Henan province, a source of many of the migrant workers who power the country’s economy, said of ditching presidential term limits:“It’s very good.
+Ma Baozi, from central Henan province, a source of many of the migrant workers who power the country’s economy, said of ditching presidential term limits: “It’s very good.
 It reflects the will of the people.”

-The party’s official People’s Daily, in a Monday commentary, cited“quite a few foreign reporters” covering parliament as saying that China’s system of people’s delegates and Communist Party leadership had obvious advantages.
+The party’s official People’s Daily, in a Monday commentary, cited “quite a few foreign reporters” covering parliament as saying that China’s system of people’s delegates and Communist Party leadership had obvious advantages.

 “It’s the difference between heaven and earth compared to the endless debates for their own political interests between certain ruling and opposition parties in the West,” it wrote, without saying which foreign reporters had offered praise.

-On Saturday, U.S. President Donald Trump said it was“great” that Xi could potentially extend his presidency indefinitely and suggested that “maybe we’ll have to give that a shot someday”.
+On Saturday, U.S. President Donald Trump said it was “great” that Xi could potentially extend his presidency indefinitely and suggested that “maybe we’ll have to give that a shot someday”.
 It was unclear whether he was making the comments in jest. [nL2N1QM01V]

 Though the highlight of parliament is supposed to be the state-of-the-nation work report presented by Premier Li Keqiang, there is little doubt that with the removal of the term limits, this year is Xi’s show more than ever.

-Asked whether China’s propaganda drive risked creating a Mao-style personality cult around Xi, Song Fengnian, an elderly delegate wearing a golden Mao Zedong lapel pin on his chest, said it was“a definite good thing”.
+Asked whether China’s propaganda drive risked creating a Mao-style personality cult around Xi, Song Fengnian, an elderly delegate wearing a golden Mao Zedong lapel pin on his chest, said it was “a definite good thing”.

 “China must worship their chairman, if we don’t worship him, who will?”
-Song, from central Henan province, said, adding that he believed that Xi should remain president“forever”.
+Song, from central Henan province, said, adding that he believed that Xi should remain president “forever”.

 Additional reporting by Ben Blanchard and Reuters Television; Editing by Tony Munroe; Editing by Martin Howell